mattHawthorn/cacheproperty/README.rst

-A subclass of python's builtin property class that removes boilerplate by implementing the h_hidden_attribute pattern with a single decorator call.
-Also afacilitates invalidation of the cached hidden attribute with a @cacheproperty.invalidate decorator on any other methods or properties in a class.
+A subclass of python's builtin property class that removes boilerplate by implementing the _hidden_attribute pattern with a single decorator call.
+Also facilitates invalidation of the cached hidden attribute with a `@cacheproperty.invalidate` decorator on any other methods or properties in a class.

 * Free software: GNU General Public License v3